Army DITY Move Tips — How to Maximize Your PPM Payout

 Missing or Invalid Weight Tickets

-Your empty weight ticket must be obtained before you load anything.
+Your empty weight ticket has to be obtained before anything gets loaded.
 Not mostly empty.
 Empty.
-If you load the truck and then realize you forgot the empty ticket, you have a problem that’s very hard to fix.
-Go to a certified CAT scale — the app at catscale.com shows locations along any highway route — and get your ticket printed.
-Keep both tickets (empty and loaded) in a safe place that isn’t the truck cab, in case the truck gets towed or broken into.
+Load the truck first and then realize you skipped the empty ticket — now you have a problem that’s nearly impossible to fix retroactively.
+The CAT Scale app at catscale.com shows certified locations along any highway route.
+Get the ticket printed, keep both tickets somewhere that isn’t the truck cab — in case the cab gets broken into or the truck gets towed — and treat them like physical cash.

 Not Separating Pro-Gear

-If pro-gear boxes aren’t labeled and documented separately before the weigh-in, the Transportation Office may not honor the separation later.
-This isn’t a technicality they’ll overlook out of kindness.
-Label everything before you load, document the inventory, and have it signed.
+If pro-gear boxes aren’t labeled and documented separately before the weigh-in, the Transportation Office may simply decline to honor the separation later.
+This isn’t a technicality anyone’s going to overlook out of goodwill.
+Label everything before loading, document the inventory, get it signed.
+No exceptions.

 Filing Late

-You have a deadline to submit your final move paperwork and weight tickets after arriving at your new duty station.
-Miss that deadline and you may forfeit part of your payment.
+There’s a deadline to submit final move paperwork and weight tickets after arriving at your new duty station.
+Miss it and you may forfeit part of your payment — no appeals, no extensions granted out of sympathy.
 Check with your gaining installation’s Transportation Office on day one.
-Don’t wait until the chaos of in-processing dies down because it doesn’t die down for weeks.
+Don’t wait for the chaos of in-processing to settle down, because it won’t settle down for weeks and the deadline won’t wait.

 Skipping the Advance Operating Allowance

 The AOA is an upfront payment — up to 60% of your estimated payout — available before your move date.
-Most families don’t request it and then scramble to cover truck rentals and deposits on a credit card.
-Request the AOA through your Transportation Office as part of your initial move counseling.
-It’s your money, available early, and it makes the cash flow of the actual move much less stressful.
+Most families never request it, then scramble to cover truck deposits and rental fees on a credit card.
+Request the AOA through your Transportation Office during initial move counseling.
+It’s your money, it’s available early, and it makes the cash flow of moving week significantly less stressful.
+First, you should request it — at least if you want to avoid fronting several hundred dollars out of pocket before your reimbursement ever arrives.

 Underestimating the Weight You’re Moving

-Families consistently underestimate how much their household weighs.
-A furnished three-bedroom house typically runs 8,000–12,000 pounds.
-Weigh early in the process if you can — some families do a rough estimate by moving heavy items first, getting a preliminary ticket, and adjusting their load plan.
-Know your authorized allowance, know what pro-gear you’re claiming, and build your load to maximize every pound you’re entitled to move.
+Families consistently underestimate how much a household actually weighs.
+A furnished three-bedroom house typically runs 8,000–12,000 pounds — heavier than most people picture.
+Some families move heavy items first, grab a preliminary weight ticket, and adjust their load plan from there.
+Know your authorized allowance.
+Know what pro-gear you’re claiming.
+Build your load intentionally around every pound you’re entitled to move.

-The PPM program rewards preparation.
-Families who treat it casually walk away with a few hundred dollars.
-Families who track receipts, document pro-gear, request the AOA, and weigh correctly can net several thousand dollars on a single move.
+The PPM program rewards preparation — that’s really what it comes down to.
+Families who treat it casually walk away with a few hundred dollars and a vague sense they left something on the table.
+Families who track receipts, document pro-gear, request the AOA, and nail the weigh-in process can net several thousand dollars on a single move.
 We’ve done both versions.
 The second version is significantly better.

 Stay in the loop